-Frozen wastelands, cosy cottages, virgin forest, rocky islands, reindeer herders and Viking lore – Sweden has all that and mad style, too.
+Frozen wastelands, cosy cottages, virgin forest, rocky islands, reindeer herders and Viking lore – Sweden has all that plus impeccable style and to-die-for dining.

 In some ways, visiting Sweden feels like walking right into a fashion or home-decor magazine.
-There are no boring outfits on the streets of Stockholm, and the care with which houses and cottages and cafes and public spaces are decorated and kept up throughout the country is truly inspiring.
+There are no boring outfits on the streets of Stockholm, and the care with which houses, cottages, cafes and public spaces are decorated and kept up throughout the country is truly inspiring.
 But Swedish style is never too showy; form and function are tightly linked in this society known for valuing moderation, practicality, order, simple lines and clever designs.
-Whether you decide to shop for your own versions or just enjoy the scenery around you, it’s hard not to fall for the cool aesthetics of this place.
+Whether you decide to shop for your own versions or just enjoy the scenery, it’s hard not to fall for the cool aesthetics of this place.

 Truth be told, the best thing about Sweden is its natural beauty.
-But to really appreciate this country’s charms, you have to leave the city behind.
-Whether that means sailing across an archipelago to visit an island or two, or trekking along a kingly trail through the northern wilderness, just depends on your preferences – why not try both?
-Hiking, camping, cycling, skiing, boating, fishing and foraging for mushrooms and berries are all major Swedish pastimes, and it’s easy to get in on the action from just about any place in the country.
+To really appreciate this country’s charms, you have to leave the city behind.
+Whether that means sailing across an archipelago to visit a lonely island or trekking along a kingly trail through the northern wilderness just depends on your preferences – why not try both?
+Hiking, camping, cycling, skiing, boating, fishing and foraging for mushrooms and berries are all major Swedish pastimes, and it’s easy to get in on the action from just about anywhere in the country.

 Vikings & History

 Ancient rune stones poke up out of the grass in parks all over Sweden; huge stone-ship settings and unobtrusive burial mounds are almost as common.
 Walled medieval cities and seaside fortresses are regular stops on the travellers’ circuit.
 Viking ruins and the stories surrounding them are very much a part of the modern Swedish landscape, and it’s easy to feel as if you’re walking through history.
 In fact, you are.